-- Always make sure your medicine is clear, free of particles, and colorless and hasn't expired. - You may see an air bubble, and that's okay. - · Don't remove the cap just yet!
+- Always make sure your medicine is clear to opalescent, free of particles, and colorless to pale brown and hasn't expired. - You may see one or more bubbles, and that's okay. - Don't remove the cap just yet!

-- Choose an injection site on your body. - · Your abdomen or thighs are best. - Wipe the injection site with an alcohol swab. - Avoid skin that's sore, bruised, scarred, scaly, or has red patches.
+- Choose an injection site on your body. - Your abdomen or thighs are best. - Wipe the injection site with an alcohol swab. - Avoid skin that's sore, bruised, scarred, scaly, or has red patches.